Handbook for Room 102-Please read to the end.

 Volunteer OpportunitiesI am planning to have guests in the classroom who "Care to Share."
 There will be a sign up sheet available at Back to School Night.
 There are other opportunities to volunteer in both art and library classes.
 For any special volunteer needs, I will send out a request form.If you did not sign up on Back to School night and would like to come in and share your expertise in the real world, please contact me.
 For example, we have had parents discuss their jobs as scientists, police officers, chefs, geologists, farmers, musicians, and authors.

 Early childhood students are involved in activities that require jumping, running, climbing, etc. Tennis shoes with laces or Velcro closures are the best choice any day.
 Children without sneakers will not be allowed to participate in certain activities.
+If your child is not tying yet, please see the link for shoe tying activities.
+While Velcro is a GREAT invention (we will learn in science this year that Velcro was invented from the Burdock plant adhering to a dog!)

 Students will be painting, using markers, glue, and other "messy" stuff.
 Please select clothing that is both comfortable and appropriate for these activities.